 Who will drive?

-Steven Spielberg: (Producer of "Transformers" director of classics like "Jaws", "Poltergueist", "Jurassic Park" and "Schindler's List").
+Steven Spielberg: (Producer of "Transformers" director of such classics as "Jaws," "Poltergueist", "Jurassic Park" and "Schindler's List").

 Sam Raimi: (Writer and director of "Spider - Man" and "Drag Me To Hell").